hownowstephen/adventofcode/2020/README.md

 ```

 was because I didn't `import Foundation` - the main `Swift` stdlib seems to not have much for file IO I guess?

+To do part two I can use more or less the same deal, except that we want an accumulator for the values to multiply - so instead of applying multiplication immediately, we drop `a` into a list whenever we encounter a multiplication operator and then we defer multiplication to the end of the evaluated block.

+about a 20 min change, with some debugging (I was appending `b!` to mul instead of `a`, and zeroing `a` instead of setting it to `b!`) but otherwise we have another solve